 What Does it Take to Qualify for a Car Loan?

-Every lender is different, but generally, they want a debt-to-income ratio (including your new auto loan) that's less than 40 percent of your income.
-Experience shows lenders that default rates increase among customers who extend themselves beyond that point.
+Lenders generally want to see a debt-to-income ratio, including your new auto loan, that's less than 40 percent of your income.
+Lenders know that default rates increase among customers who extend themselves beyond that point.
 For consumers with bad or no credit, lenders may decline loans that would put the DTI above 30 percent.

-Some lenders will limit your allowable payment to 15 percent of your monthly income—especially if you have a lower income.
-So if you're making $2,500 per month, you may qualify for a payment of $375 at the high end.
+Some lenders limit the allowable monthly payment to 15 percent of your income, especially for borrowers with lower income.
+In that case, if you make $2,500 per month, you may qualify for a payment of up to $375.

-You can improve your debt-to-income ratio, and thus your car-buying power, by reducing your monthly bills or increasing your income.
-Either way, reducing your DTI can increase your ability to qualify for a loan.
+To improve your debt-to-income ratio, and thus your car-buying power, look for ways to either reduce your monthly bills or increase your income.
+Either way, reducing your DTI will boost your ability to qualify for a loan.

 Buying Auto Insurance with No Credit

-Auto insurance rates depend on several factors aside from just your driving history such as your age, the city you live in, the car you purchase and even your occupation.
+Auto insurance rates depend on several factors aside just your driving history — such as your age, city, the make and model of your car and even your occupation.
 Your credit score is one of the factors that, depending on your state, can significantly impact your premiums.

 Not all states allow insurance companies to use credit scores when determining car insurance prices.
-But in states that do allow it, many insurers will use this information when setting rates.
+But insurers in states that do allow it will often use this information when setting rates.
 In New York, for example, our research found that a driver with poor credit would pay 105% more than a similar driver with excellent credit.

 To find the best rates, we recommend comparing auto insurance quotes from at least three insurers in your state.
 In addition, you can do the following to lower the premiums.

-Increase Your Deductibles.
-Certain types of auto insurance coverage, such as comprehensive and collision, come with deductibles.
-Your deductible is the amount of money you would have to pay out of pocket before your insurance pays for damage.
-By increasing the deductible, you'll pay lower premiums.
-Just make sure you have the funds to cover the deductible in case you have to use it.
+- Increase Your Deductibles.
+Certain types of auto insurance coverage, such as comprehensive and collision, have deductibles—the set amount of money you would be responsible for paying out of pocket before your insurance covers any damage.
+Increasing the deductible will lower your premiums.
+Just be sure you have enough funds to cover the deductible in case of an accident or damage.

-Take Advantage of all Discounts.
-Some discounts are applied immediately to your policy, such as those available for drivers who haven't been in recent accidents.
-However, there are some that only apply if you make certain moves—such as telling your insurer that your vehicle has certain safety features or by bundling policies.
-There are also discounts available with most major insurers if you sign up for a telematics program, which tracks your driving and lowers rates for good driving habits.
+- Take Advantage of All Discounts.
+Some discounts are applied immediately to your policy, such as those for drivers who have no recent accidents.
+However, other discounts only apply if you make certain moves, such as bundling policies or telling your insurer that your vehicle has safety features.
+Most major insurers also offer discounts for signing up for a telematics program, which tracks your driving habits and rewards good behavior with lower rates.

-Consider When You Need to File a Claim.
-Insurers consider your claims history when determining prices.
-So, if there's a minor issue you can pay for out of pocket, it may be better to handle the cost yourself.
+- Consider Potential Premium Increases Before Filing a Claim.
+Insurers factor in your claims history when determining prices.
+For minor issues you can afford to pay for out of pocket, it may be better to handle the cost yourself.
 A clean claims history can help keep rates reasonable.